Stoke-on-Trent power station: Operating data 1921–23

 Despite the growth of electricity consumption in the mid-1930s, there were still black spots where the availability of electricity was limited.
 In the city centre slums and outlying working class suburbs of towns such as Stoke-on-Trent more than a quarter of the streets had no electricity service available.

-Operating data 1946 & 1947
+Operating data 1946 and 1947

 Stoke-on-Trent power station operating data for 1946 was: